bio-tools/biotoolsDocs/curators_guide.rst

 ^^^^^^^
 **Software or data usage license.**

-*e.g.* **Apache-2.0**
+*e.g.* **CBS License**

 - valid types are defined in `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_ : assign the one that applies
 - use 'Proprietary' in case where some license (not defined in biotoolsSchema) exists and must be obtained from the provider before the software can be downloaded, used, owned *etc.*
 - use 'Other' in all other cases where a license exists but is not defined in biotoolsSchema (and consider requesting it's addition via `GitHub <https://github.com/bio-tools/biotoolsSchema/issues/>`_)

 .. note::
-   The permisible values are identifiers from the SPDX license list (https://spdx.org/licenses/).
-In future, based on the specified license a label (e.g. "Open-source") will be attached to the bio.tools entry (see table below)
+   Most permisible values are identifiers from the SPDX license list (https://spdx.org/licenses/).
+In future, based on the specified license a label (e.g. "Open-source") may be attached to the bio.tools entry (see table below)

 .. csv-table::  Labelling based on license (future work)
    :header: "License", "Description"